 In the beginning, the ball is huge.
 You can’t move the box without the ball hitting the pain button.
 It rattles around on its own in there and hits the button over and over.
 You can’t control it - it just keeps hurting.
 Sometimes it seems unrelenting. pic.twitter.com/Wcas2p4vab— Lauren Herschel (@LaurenHerschel) December 29, 2017

 Lauren said it was important to not force yourself to "get over it."
-It's never easy having to deal with these feelings, but with time you can make peace with it.
+It's never easy having to deal with these feelings, but with time you can make peace with them.
 The response to Herschel's Twitter thread showed that people could easily relate to the metaphor.
-The tweet has since been liked more than 23,000 times and shared 15,000 times.
+The tweet has since been liked more than 24.7k times and retweeted 12.2k times.
 “The reaction to the tweets has been surprising,” said Herschel.
 “It kind of comes and goes in waves of people seeing it – which is great.
 I think it’s one of those things we find when we really need it.”